What is secured borrowing?

 How does a secured loan work?

-The above examples might help to explain how secured borrowing works, but it’s a fairly simple process.
+The above examples hopefully help explain how secured borrowing works, but ultimately it is a fairly simple process.
 You offer collateral against a loan.
 You make your repayments and then the security is returned to you, or you become the owner of the asset (in the case of car finance or mortgages).

-Offering security against a loan doesn’t mean the creditor will necessarily provide a bigger loan amount: the security is to mitigate the risk of non-payment, as the idea is you don’t want to lose the asset you’ve pledged.
+Offering security against a loan does not mean the creditor will necessarily provide a bigger loan amount: the security is to mitigate the risk of non-payment, as the idea is you do not want to lose the asset you have pledged.
 However, in some cases it means lenders can offer their loan service to a wider demographic, including those without a good credit score – similarly to guarantor loans, there is less risk of the lender losing money as there are secondary sources of repayment.
 Using a secured loan often means lower rates of interest too.

 What happens if I can’t pay my secured loan?

 Usually, lenders will assess your circumstances and try various avenues of repayment arrangements before realising your collateral or repossessing your home.
 Recovering the costs of the loan through the security you provided is expensive for lenders and can create a bad reputation which heavily influences consumers’ choices when looking to borrow.
-Repossession and realisation of assets is not ideal and it’s a last resort option for lenders.
+Repossession and realisation of assets is never a good outcome for anyone and it is a last resort option for lenders.

 What is repossession?